SpinWaveGenie/SHUG2015Tutorial/Exercise03/YFeO3.md

 note: the resolution function is defined in appendix B.

 (optional) 2.
-Open [YFeO3.vts](https://www.dropbox.com/s/z4cvnmmndyr3vum/YFeO3.vts?dl=0) in ParaView and explore the 3D cut of S(Q,omega).
-This was generated from the experimental branch [PointsOnAPlane](https://github.com/quantumsteve/SpinWaveGenie/tree/PointsOnAPlane)
+Open [YFeO3.vts](https://www.dropbox.com/s/z4cvnmmndyr3vum/YFeO3.vts?dl=0) in ParaView and explore the 3D cut of S(Q,E).
+This was generated from the experimental branch [PointsOnAPlane](https://github.com/quantumsteve/SpinWaveGenie/tree/PointsOnAPlane).
+I hope to improve upon this start and include significant integration with VTK in an upcoming version of SpinWaveGenie.